 Peter Kutin works with sound across genres and at various intersections.

-Kutin’s music and art has been described as ’undeniably effective’ (The Wire Magazine), and ’not only good but important’ (A closer listen).
+Kutin’s music and art have been described as ’undeniably effective’ (The Wire Magazine), and ’not only good but important’ (A closer listen).

 He is a founding member of the label Ventil-Records, the concert series Velak-Gala (platform for experimental music), the RealDeal Festival and the ’sonic-laboratory‘ Westbahnstudios in Vienna.